-Spring Festivals, Flowers & Family Fun Last Updated 4/16
+Spring Festivals, Flowers & Family Fun Last Updated: March 2023

 Spring is in the air!
 Celebrate springtime and the warmer weather with a visit to one of the state’s many seasonal festivals and events this April and May.
 Gather the family and friends for a joyous outing – it’s time to get outdoors and enjoy springtime in Connecticut!
 From flowers and farms to crafts and music, fun activities around the state abound!
-Here are some ideas of how to explore and celebrate Connecticut this season:
+Here are some ideas of how to explore and celebrate Connecticut this season.